Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Summary

 For the partial wave $J^P = 3/2^-$, the pole near the $\Xi_c\bar{D}^*$ threshold, associated with the $P^\Lambda_{\psi s}(4459)$, manifests as a peak in the $\Xi'_c\bar{D}$ and $\Xi_c\bar{D}$ channels.
 At a cutoff of 1.04 GeV, this pole exhibits a narrow width, remaining close to the real axis, and produces a sharp peak in the $\Xi'_c\bar{D}$ channel.
 As the cutoff increases, the pole shifts to the $\Xi'_c\bar{D}$ threshold and disappears from the $\Xi'_c\bar{D}$ channel.
 At even higher cutoffs, the pole crosses the $\Xi'_c\bar{D}$ threshold, resulting in a narrow peak in the $\Xi_c\bar{D}$ channel.
 This state also generates a small dip in the $\Lambda_c\bar{D}_s$ channel.
 Additionally, states near the $\Xi_c^{*}\bar{D}$ threshold produce a broad peak in the $\Xi'_c\bar{D}$ channel, characterized by a large width and relatively weak sensitivity to the cutoff.
 Furthermore, a dip near the $\Xi'_c\bar{D}$ threshold is observed in the $\Lambda_c\bar{D}_s$ channel, similar to the behavior seen in the $J^P = 1/2^-$ case.
 These observations highlight the intricate interplay between thresholds and poles, driven by coupled-channel dynamics.

 These findings suggest that the strange hidden-charmed pentaquarks, such as $P^\Lambda_{\psi s}(4338)$ and $P^\Lambda_{\psi s}(4459)$, may potentially be observed in kaon-induced production processes.
-High-precision experiments utilizing kaon beams would be instrumental in confirming the existence of these states and exploring their properties in detail.
-Such studies could provide valuable insights into the formation mechanisms of strange hidden-charm pentaquark.
+There are still many alternative assignments for the $P^\Lambda_{\psi s}$~\cite{Wang:2021itn,Peng:2020hql,Feijoo:2022rxf}.
+Studying hidden-charmed pentaquarks through new production mechanisms, from both theoretical and experimental perspectives, may also be beneficial for distinguishing these different assignments.
+High-precision experiments utilizing kaon beams at J-PARC and JLab would be instrumental in confirming the existence of these states and exploring their properties in detail.